 But, medicines actually come in a variety of forms and can be administered in a variety of ways.
 And, while these medicines are very powerful in their ability to heal people from devastating illnesses, they are also sometimes very fragile in their chemical stability, impacting their ability to be transported to remote locations while still maintaining potency.
 In order to remain effective, they may require refrigeration or smooth transport -- meaning, they must travel to a clinic or a hospital or a doctor’s office on paved roads in the safety of an enclosed, cool truck and not, say, days through dusty, hot terrain in a third world country.

-As a director of Merck’s Biophysical and Biochemical Characterization Group, Jason Cheung plays an important role in making sure our biologic medicines are formulated for maximum stability so that they can get to the patients who need them, wherever in the world they might be.
+As executive director of Merck's Preformulation Group, Jason Cheung plays an important role in making sure our medicines can be manufactured consistently and maintain their stability so that they can get to the patients who need them, where ever in the world they may be.

 In addition to quantity increases, another challenge for Jason and his team is figuring out how to maintain quality and stability throughout the physical journey of our medicines.
 “We transport these from one lab to another and from our manufacturing facilities to clinics all over the world during different moments in testing and trials.
 And they have to be able to withstand that kind of movement.”

 When asked if he got into this line of work because he likes to solve problems, Jason doesn’t hesitate.
 “Oh, I think all scientists get into this because they like to solve problems,” he said, resolutely.
 “And what’s so cool about working at Merck is that the problem solving we do, our research using cutting-edge technology and science, results in positive impact to people's lives and their quality of life.
 It’s a very rewarding experience.”